Künstlerhaus Bethanien

 Courtesy Valinia Svoronou

-Valinia Svoronou’s exhibition The Birdwatcher’s Vigil comprises a constellation of new and existing works—sculpture, moving image, and publication—that approach diasporic memory, temporal rupture, and feminist forms of attention through material, gesture, and narration.
-Across the exhibition, acts of fragmentation, repetition, and embodiment function not as signs of loss but as techniques of survival—an alternative historiography composed not through archives but through texture, proximity, and care.
+Valinia Svoronou’s exhibition The Birdwatcher’s Vigil unfolds in an interplay of new and existing works – sculpture, moving image and publication – that use materiality, gesture and narration to approach diasporic memory, temporal ruptures and feminist forms of attention.
+The exhibition understands fragmentation, repetition and embodiment not as an expression of loss, but as a survival strategy – as an alternative historiography that is not fed by archives, but by texture, proximity and care.

-The video L’amour dérobe les heures (2025) unfolds more as a reading than as cinematic narration.
-It interweaves Valinia Svoronou’s writing with fragments from Akylas Milas, a self-taught historiographer of the Rum community who migrated from Istanbul to Greece in the 1960s.
-His poetic prose is embedded in his books and catalogues gestures, voices, and places now largely erased from dominant histories.
-As words dissolve into lines, memory resists narrative cohesion—remaining fluid and relational.
-The swallow—recurring throughout the exhibition as a symbol of migratory return—appears here too, directly illustrated in the video’s rhythmic structure like a form of flight that loops back to its point of departure.
+The video L’amour dérobe les heures (2025) unfolds less as a linear cinematic narrative than as a polyphonic reading.
+Valinia Svoronou interweaves her own texts with fragments of the autodidact and historian of the Rum community, Akylas Milas, who migrated from Istanbul to Greece in the 1960s.
+Embedded in his works, his poetic prose catalogs gestures, voices and places that have largely disappeared from the prevailing historiography.
+While the words dissolve into lines, the memory eludes narrative coherence – it remains fluid and relational.
+The swallow, which runs through the entire exhibition as a symbol of return, appears illustrated in the rhythmic structure of the video, as a flying movement that swings back cyclically.

-The flip-book publication The Tide Observer further elaborates this method of noticing.
-Composed of shifts in light inside the artist’s grandparents’ living room, the work renders stillness as a form of temporal geography.
-Like tides and breath and heartbeat, it animates the stationary.
-Through drawings, text, and atmosphere, it sketches a diasporic space: places like Imvros, Istanbul, and the Princes’ Islands emerge not just as historical coordinates but as entangled temporal zones—layered with return and suspended arrival.
+The Tide Observer, a flipbook, transforms the forms of observation into a different medium.
+Composed of shadow plays and changes in light in the artist’s grandparents’ living room, the publication transforms standstill into a form of temporal geography.
+Like tides, breath and heartbeat, it brings the static to life.
+Drawings, texts and atmospheres trace a diasporic space: places such as Imvros, Istanbul and the Princes’ Islands do not appear as fixed coordinates, but as interwoven time zones – characterized by cyclical return and a perpetual arrival.

-At the heart of the exhibition is Later (2023), a sculptural threshold anchored in a scene from Tatiana Stavrou’s 1940 novel Secret Springs, in which a woman regards her aging reflection in a mirror.
-Stavrou—an overlooked figure of Greek modernism and a migrant arriving in Athens after the population exchange of the ’20s—wrote with a sensibility attuned to stream-of-consciousness temporality and embodied interiority.
-In Later, this fleeting moment becomes an anchor: a steel-framed mirror accompanied by ceramic elements shaped like notes and ribbons, some bearing the delicate traces of chamomile stalks.
-A text-based reading performance activates the installation, layering Stavrou’s writing with reflections on late-2000s crisis-stricken Athens and speculative futures.
-Chamomile—a recurring material—threads the work into a language of maintenance and repair.
+At the center of the exhibition is Later (2023), a sculptural work that functions as a transitional space and takes up a key scene from Tatiana Stavrou’s novel Secret Springs (1940), in which a woman looks at her aged reflection.
+Tatiana Stavrou – a hitherto little-noticed author of Greek modernism and a migrant who came to Athens after the population exchange of the 1920s – works with a literary technique that sensitively captures the flow of consciousness and the multi-layered perception of time and inner life.
+In Later, this fleeting moment becomes an anchor: a mirror in a steel frame, accompanied by ceramic elements in the form of notes and ribbons, some with delicate traces of chamomile.
+A lecture performance activates the work by interweaving Stavrou’s text with reflections on the crisis-ridden Athens of the late 2000s and speculative images of the future.
+Chamomile – a recurring material – runs through the work as a common thread and develops a poetic language of care and healing.

-This same language is carried into the new sculptural work To Clothe Herself, To Wash Her Face (2025), whose title echoes the gestures that follow the mirror scene: acts of care and reinvention.
-Composed of swallow-like nests made from unfired clay, Posidonia oceanica, and chamomile, the work evokes rituals of softening and binding—acts of reassembly.
-Installed at eye level, the nests invite proximity.
-Their construction follows the architecture of birds, layering matter into forms of temporary safety.
-Posidonia, a slow-growing Mediterranean seagrass that has protected coastlines over millennia, introduces ecological scales of time: resilient and beyond the human.
-Together, Later and To Clothe Herself, To Wash Her Face form a diptych of care and confrontation.
-They explore what it means to meet one’s image across time—to tend to oneself as to a landscape, as to a history marked by transformation.
+This language is continued in the work To Clothe Herself, To Wash Her Face (2025), which was developed especially for the exhibition.
+The title picks up on the gestures after the mirror scene: Acts of Caring and New Beginnings.
+The work consists of swallow-like nests made of unfired clay, Posidonia oceanica and chamomile.
+It evokes rituals of soaking and bonding, acts of reassembly.
+Installed at eye level, the nests invite you to come closer.
+Their construction is based on the architecture of birds’ nests, in which organic material is layered to create temporary shelters.
+Posidonia, a slow-growing species of Mediterranean seaweed that has stabilized coasts for thousands of years, brings an ecological temporality into play: resilient, decelerated and beyond human standards.
+As a diptych, Later and To Clothe Herself, To Wash Her Face combine care with confrontation.
+They ask how an encounter over time is possible – as the care of a body, a landscape, a narrative marked by change.

 Suche